flowersmichael/kickstarter-analysis/README.md

 ## Overview of Project

 Our client is interested in launching a Kickstarter campaign to fund a theater production.
-In this analysis we reviewed Kickstarter campaign data to determine what factors might contribute to whether or not a campaign succeeds or fails.
+In this analysis we reviewed Kickstarter campaign data to determine what factors might contribute to a campaign's success or failure.

 We zeroed in on two specific factors:

 *Launch Date: What time of year the campaign is launched?

-*Goals: What's the targeted amount of money being raised in the campaign?
+*Goals: What's the target financial goal in the campaign?

 ### Purpose